 Hands Full of Blooms: Saul, Barry, and Winnie Are Aging Out!

-Note: Unfortunately, *Saul, *Barry, and *Winnie aged out in December.
+Note: Unfortunately, *Saul, *Barry, and *Winnie aged out before families could be found for them.

 Hands Full of Blooms: Scotty and Elsbeth Are Aging Out